bidgoli/Hello-World/README.md

 I'm currently:

 - Working on a percolation problem
-- Reading 'Seeing' by Jose Saramago
+- Reading '(Religion for Atheists: A Non-Believer's Guide to the Uses of Religion)[https://www.alaindebotton.com/religion/]' by Alain de Botton
 - Learning Machine Learning!
-- Preparing for my talk in ETH Zurich

 ## Links